Premature convergence: Strategies for preventing premature convergence

 The genetic variation can also be regained by mutation though this process is highly random.

-One way to reduce the risk of premature convergence is to use structured populations instead of the commonly used panmictic ones, see below.
+A general strategy to reduce the risk of premature convergence is to use structured populations instead of the commonly used panmictic ones.

 Identification of the occurrence of premature convergence

 It is hard to determine when premature convergence has occurred, and it is equally hard to predict its presence in the future.
 One measure is to use the difference between the average and maximum fitness values, as used by Patnaik & Srinivas, to then vary the crossover and mutation probabilities.
 Population diversity is another measure which has been extensively used in studies to measure premature convergence.
 However, although it has been widely accepted that a decrease in the population diversity directly leads to premature convergence, there have been little studies done on the analysis of population diversity.
 In other words, by using the term population diversity, the argument for a study in preventing premature convergence lacks robustness, unless specified what their definition of population diversity is.

+There are models to counter the effect and risk of premature convergence that do not compromise core GA parameters like population size, mutation rate, and other core mechanisms.
+These models were inspired by biological ecology, where genetic interactions are limited by external mechanisms such as spatial topologies or speciation.
+These ecological models, such as the Eco-GA, adopt diffusion-based strategies to improve the robustness of GA runs and increase the likelihood of reaching near-global optima.